dart-lang/site-www/src/codelabs/iterables.md

 The output of `where()` is another `Iterable`, and you can use it as such to iterate over it or apply other `Iterable` methods.
-In the next example, the output of `where()` is used directly inside the `for-in loop`.
+In the next example, the output of `where()` is used directly inside the `for-in` loop.

 <?code-excerpt "iterables/test/iterables_test.dart (where-for)"?>
 {% prettify dart %}